manosriram/jumping_minds_elevator/README.md

 2. Request elevator for floor (assigns optimal elevator and updates it's request_list)
 3. Close elevator's door

 One assumption I've made is elevator doesn't move until we close the door.
 This allows us to use the APIs and see the live states.
-So, we need to call the close elevator API (`/elevator/door`) inorder to update the request_list.
+So, we need to call the close elevator API (`/elevator/door`) inorder to update the `request_list` and the `current_floor` of the elevator.

 4. Get all elevators or by id to see current state of the elevator.